NormFrenette/GatsbyBlog/content/blog/Raspberry-Pi/RPi-OS-Lite-Headless/index.md

 #### About
 This  shows step-by-step details onf how to install the latest (as of Feb 2022) Raspberry Pi Operating System (OS) provided by the Raspberry Pi Foundation - to create a Raspberry Pi in [Headless](/Raspberry-Pi/Principles-What-is-Headless/) mode.
 I use a macbook.
 If you have a PC, the steps are similar (using the Raspberry Pi Imager is simplest).
 I use terminal and linux commands on both mac and Raspberry Pi to set-up.

-> These are very detailled instructions written for somebody who has never seen Raspberry Pi before, and who has never used the terminal on the Mac, nor any Linux commands.
+> These are very detailed instructions written for somebody who has never seen Raspberry Pi before, and who has never used the terminal on the Mac, nor any Linux commands.
 As a result, this post is long.
 But the actual amount of work is much shorter...

 #### Requirements:
 - A computer to download the OS and burn it unto an SD card - I use a MacBook